ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 1. the closed intervals $[a,b]$ are all homeomorphic to each other,

-1. the half-open intervals of the form $[a,b)$ are all homeomophic to each other;
+1. the half-open intervals of the form $[a,b)$ are all homeomorphic to each other;

-1. the half-open intervals of the form $(a,b]$ are all homeomophic to each other.
+1. the half-open intervals of the form $(a,b]$ are all homeomorphic to each other.

 Generally, every [[open ball]] in $\mathbb{R}^n$ (def. \ref{OpenBalls}) is [[homeomorphic]] to all of $\mathbb{R}^n$: